jaktk/SolidProps/README.md

-# SolidProps package for calculating the properties of solids
+# SolidProps - calculating the properties of solids

 SolidProps is a simple library allowing to calculate the temperature-dependent properties of solids used for the mechanical and thermal design of cooling and cryogenic systems.